diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_centos_and_rhel.md

 #### Install Elasticsearch 7.x:

+>IMPORTANT!
+Elasticsearch 8.x is not supported at the moment.

 The following section describes installing Elasticsearch on Linux CentOS and RHEL.

 🔴 &nbsp;You can find the latest 7.x.x version on the [Elasticsearch download page](https://www.elastic.co/downloads/elasticsearch).